As the temperatures drop and the days get shorter, the need to tackle your fall closet organization project looms even larger.

 Now that your closets have been refreshed with a top-to-bottom cleaning, it’s the perfect time to evaluate your closet space.
 An empty closet allows you to view its interior in a much different manner than you’re able to when it’s full.

 Consider what areas related to closet storage and organization have presented problems for you and your family in the past.
-Is it lack of space?
+Is it a lack of space?
 An inability to locate items as quickly as you’d like?
 The need for more helpful closet accessories?
 Better lighting?

 Make a list of what you’d like to improve and do your research on what types of effective closet organization products are available.